SOC 2 audits are crucial for tech businesses that store customer data in the cloud and offer services to various organizations.

 Most organizations hire external firms to conduct a readiness assessment in coordination with their internal team.
 However, your internal team can also perform a readiness assessment if it has the necessary skillset.

-After the pre-audit phase is complete, you’ll head into the audit phase that comes with its own set of costs and expenses.
+After the pre-audit phase is complete, you’ll head into the audit phase, which comes with its own set of costs and expenses.

 Let’s break them down one by one.

-If you go for one of the world’s top firms like KPMG or Fergusons, your audit cost could up significantly (in several hundred thousand dollars.)
+If you go for one of the world’s top firms like KPMG or Fergusons, your audit cost could go up significantly (as in, by several hundred thousand dollars).

 If you’re looking for a cheaper option, you could go for a smaller firm approved by the AICPA and has the necessary expertise in information security audits.

 We’ve already discussed SOC 2 audit types and their costs in detail.
 Your overall audit costs rely heavily on the type of audit you’re performing.
-Many organizations go directly for a Type 2 audit to save money since it covers both Type 1 and Type 2 audits requirements.
+Many organizations go directly for a Type 2 audit since it covers both Type 1 and Type 2 audit requirements for one price rather than two separate ones.

 Managing The Audit Process